 Gardeners of clay soils often moan and groan when digging and weeding.
 Clay soils often turn hard as rock in dry conditions and can hardly be worked.
 Also, clay soils take a long time to warm up in spring, which delays the start of the growing season.
 On the other hand, these soils usually have high nutrient levels and retain moisture for a long time.

 Lucky are the gardeners who call loamy soils their own.
-Loamy soils have a balanced ratio of sand, silt and loam and generally also contain a certain percentage of precious organic matter.
+Loamy soils have a balanced ratio of sand, silt and loam.
+They generally also contain a certain percentage of precious organic matter.
 These types of soil will tolerate many a beginner’s mistake.

 How can garden soils be improved?

-Gütegemeinschaft Substrate für Pflanzen e.
-V. recommends spreading a 0.5 to 1.0 cm thick layer of RAL-certified bark humus over the surface of the soil that is to be improved (e.g. perennial bed) in early spring or any time during the growing season and work it into the top soil.
+We recommend spreading a 0.5 to 1.0 cm thick layer of RAL-certified bark humus over the surface of the soil that is to be improved (e.g. perennial bed) and work it into the top soil.
+The best time for this is the early spring, but you can also do this any time during the growing season.

 When planting (fruit) trees or shrubs, it is a good idea to add up to 30 vol. % of bark humus to the planting media and mix well.

-Bark humus increases the percentage of organic matter in soil and consequently will improve supply of water, air and heat to the soil.
-This will enhance soil fertility and make the soil easier to handle.
+Bark humus increases the percentage of organic matter in soil.
+Consequently, this will improve supply of water, air and heat to the soil.
+In addition, bark humus will enhance soil fertility and make the soil easier to handle.
 The plants will perform better, produce higher yields and are generally in better health.

 What is bark humus?